Use code ESIMDB15 for 15% discount. Limited time only.

 I will not use this eSIM provider any more, and wouldn’t recommend it.
 I bought 3GB for 14 days, but was able to use it only for 1 day, because Internet connection was not available even though all configuration was correct.

-Currently, Seychelles is supported by over sixty travel eSIM brands (providers), offering a selection of over eight hundred prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and budget for their trip.
+Currently, Seychelles is supported by over sixty travel eSIM brands (providers), with a selection of over nine hundred prepaid data plans available.
+This represents a wide variety of options, making it easy for travelers to find an eSIM that suits their specific data needs and budget while visiting the country.

 In Seychelles, the primary Mobile Network Operators (MNOs) are: